-- Ferry Vessel renewal and replacement and progressive decarbonisation (24) - Rail decarbonisation (25) - Decarbonisation of bus network (26) - Behaviour change and modal shift for freight (27) - Zero emission vehicles and infrastructure transition (28)
+- Ferry vessel renewal and replacement, and progressive decarbonisation (24) - Decarbonisation of the rail network (25) - Decarbonisation of the bus network (26) - Behavioural change and modal shift for freight (27) - Zero emission vehicles and infrastructure transition (28)

-- Decarbonisation of bus, rail, ferry travel could all have positive impacts on groups who are more vulnerable to the adverse health impacts of transport-related emissions and air pollution.
-This is especially the case with children who are more vulnerable to ill-effects. - However, the benefits of decarbonisation of transport services are likely to be local to key transport routes, station, stops and ferry ports.
+- Decarbonisation of bus / rail / ferry travel could all have positive impacts on groups who are more vulnerable to the adverse health impacts of transport-related emissions and air pollution.
+This is especially the case for children, who are more vulnerable to ill-effects. - However, the benefits of decarbonisation of transport services are likely to be local to key transport routes, stations, stops and ferry ports.
 As such, the extent to which these benefits will be realised will depend on the decarbonised transport interventions being located within areas of the highest levels of air pollution and areas with high proportion of more vulnerable groups. - In addition, transferring road freight to rail will reduce the volume of road traffic, which may improve perceptions of road safety for children who are more vulnerable to fear of road danger.